tjcchen/docker-compose/README.md

 ## Notice
 We need to switch node version to 16.0 and below to run this backend service.

+## TO DO LIST
+Deploy this project with Docker CI/CD.

 ## License
 This project is licensed under the terms of the MIT License.